nobl9/nobl9-go/docs/DEVELOPMENT.md

 ### Unit tests

-When writing validation for our manifest objects, adhere to the following
+When writing validation for Nobl9 manifest objects, adhere to the following
 rules:

 - Use `validation` package ([see](#validation)).